Quispamsis: Parks

 There are a number of recreational parks in the area.
 Parks open at dawn and closed at dusk.
 Parks include:

 Arts and Culture Park (12 Landing Court) – includes walking trails, WiFi, picnic/chess tables, benches, stage and mezzanine.
 During the summer months there are outdoor movies and music free of charge and ice skating during the winter months.

 Hammond River Park (28 Reynar Drive) – includes 40 acres, a fire pit, barbecue, picnic tables, hiking trails and a log cabin which is available for rent.

-Off Leash Park (222 Vincent Road) – fenced-in area, trails and benches.
-This is an area for dog owners to let their dog run free.
+Homestar Off Leash Dog Park (222 Vincent Road) – fenced-in area, trails and benches.
+Dogs are allowed off-leash.

 Meenan's Cove Park (199 Model Farm Road) – includes picnic tables, barbecues, beach, boat dock, playground, ball field, walking trails and beach volleyball courts.

 Ritchie Lake Park (Cedar Grove Drive) – includes picnic tables, beach and walking trails.

-Quispamsis Qplex (20 Randy Jones Way) - includes two soccer fields, a baseball field, tennis courts, an arena, a swimming pool and a playground as well as many varied walking trails.
+Qplex (20 Randy Jones Way) - includes two soccer fields, a baseball field, tennis courts, an arena, a swimming pool and a playground as well as many varied walking trails.

 Gondola Point Beach - Gondola Point Beach is a supervised freshwater beach with changing rooms and picnic areas.
 It is situated on a sandbar overlooking the Kennebecasis River at the entrance to the Gondola Point Cable Ferry service in Quispamsis.
-In the summer of 2014 there was a section on the beach fenced off for a "dog beach".
+A section of the beach is fenced off to allow dogs off-leash.